-Employers should consider the enforceability of a noncompete as written and whether, and to what extent, state law permits a court to modify or blue-pencil a non-compete so it is enforceable.
-Many states permit courts to modify or blue-pencil non-competes that are overbroad but otherwise enforceable (see, for example, Legal Update, New Arkansas Law Permits Blue-Pencilling of Employment Non-Compete Agreements).
-However, there is considerable variation from state to state.
+Employers should consider the enforceability of a non-compete as written and whether, and to what extent, state law permits a court to modify or blue-pencil a non-compete so it is enforceable.
+Many states permit courts to modify or blue-pencil non-competes that are overbroad but otherwise enforceable, though there is considerable variation from state to state.
 For example, some states (such as Connecticut) permit courts to modify a non-compete only if it contains a severability clause (see, for example, Gartner Group Inc. v.
 Mewes, 1992 WL 4766 (Conn.
 Super.
 Jan.
 3, 1992); for a sample severability clause, see Standard Document, Employee Non-Compete Agreement: Severability).
-Florida, Nevada, and Texas are among the states that require a court to reform a non-compete in certain circumstances whereas courts in Minnesota have discretion about whether to modify (Fla.
+Arkansas, Florida, Nevada, and Texas are among the states that require a court to reform a non-compete in certain circumstances (Ark.
+Code Ann. § 4-75-101(f); Fla.
 Stat. § 542.335(1)(c); Tex.
 Bus. & Com.
-Code § 15.51(c); N.R.S. § 613.195(5); Klick v.
-Crosstown State Bank of Ham Lake, 372 N.W.2d 85 (Minn.
-Ct.
-App.
-1985)).
+Code § 15.51(c); N.R.S. § 613.195(5)).
 In some states, such as New York, a court will only modify an overly broad restriction if the employer sought in good faith to protect a legitimate business interest and did not engage in:

-- Overreaching.
+- · Overreaching.

 - Coercive use of dominant bargaining power.

-- Other anti-competitive misconduct.
+- · Other anti-competitive misconduct.